Norton Password Manager Review: Quick Expert Summary

 Overall, Norton’s mobile app is pretty good.
 It provides intuitive auto-filling, automatic multi-device sync, and some helpful additional features that make it a good option for users looking for a secure, easy-to-use password manager for Android and iOS devices.

 Norton offers a wide variety of support options.
-These include an online database of guides and FAQs, as well as a help forum, phone support, live chat, and remote access.
+This includes a comprehensive online database of guides and FAQs, support channels on Twitter/X and Facebook, a help forum, phone support, live chat, and remote access assistance.

 I really like Norton’s online knowledge base — it contains illustrative screenshots and video guides that are easy to follow, even for non-tech-savvy users.